-Author, activist and playwright Larry Kramer is a political firebrand who gave voice to the outrage and grief that inspired a generation of gay men and lesbians to fight for their lives.
-This pioneering activist co-founded Gay Men?s Health Crisis and ACT UP (AIDS Coalition to Unleash Power), where his calls for direct action protest made AIDS a national issue, forever changing public health policy.
+Author, activist and playwright Larry Kramer was a political firebrand who gave voice to the outrage and grief that inspired a generation of gay men and lesbians to fight for their lives.
+This pioneering activist co-founded Gay Men’s Health Crisis and ACT UP (AIDS Coalition to Unleash Power), where his calls for direct action protest made AIDS a national issue, forever changing public health policy.

-An official selection at the 2015 Sundance Film Festival, LARRY KRAMER IN LOVE & ANGER is highlighted by present-day footage as he reminisces about his life in the midst of battling complications from a liver transplant and a decade of living with HIV.
-Featuring unprecedented access to Kramer in his hospital room with David Webster, his partner and now husband, the film paints a vivid picture of a divisive man who has fought tirelessly for gay rights.
+An official selection at the 2015 Sundance Film Festival, Larry Kramer in Love & Anger is highlighted by present-day footage as he reminisced about his life in the midst of battling complications from a liver transplant and a decade of living with HIV.
+Featuring unprecedented access to Kramer in his hospital room with David Webster, his partner and then-husband, the film paints a vivid picture of a divisive man who fought tirelessly for gay rights.

-One of the most outspoken and controversial figures in contemporary gay America, this complicated man is known simultaneously as egotistic and selfless, angry and inspiring, rude and caring.
-To his admirers, Kramer is a prophet whose early warnings to the gay community about promiscuity and AIDS now read as eerily prescient.
+The irrefutable father of the AIDS movement, which has ushered in a new era of strength and advancement in the struggle for LGBT rights, and one of the most outspoken and controversial figures in contemporary gay America, Kramer was a complicated man who was known simultaneously as egotistic and selfless, angry and inspiring, rude and caring.
+To his admirers, Kramer was a prophet whose early warnings to the gay community about promiscuity and AIDS now read as eerily prescient.